simonachkar/redux-app/README.md

 </button>
 ```

-And we're done!
 At the end the file `src/components/Blue.js` will look like this:

 ```js
 // src/components/Blue.js